Derivatives data,

 Prediction markets

 Polymarket + Kalshi — the two biggest event-market venues in one schema.
-Trades, L2 orderbooks, OHLCV candles, market stats, and per-wallet daily analytics.
+Trades, L2 orderbooks, Polymarket OHLCV candles, and per-wallet daily analytics.

 Crypto options + futures

-Deribit, Lyra (Derive), OKX, Aevo, and Delta.
-Full options-chain trades plus L2 snapshots, with Black-76 greeks computed at trade time.
+Deribit + Lyra (Derive).
+Full options-chain trades plus L2 and ticker snapshots, with Black-76 greeks computed at trade time.
+OKX, Aevo, and Delta coming soon.

 Bulk Parquet downloads